softworkz/embyuserwiki/Library-Setup.md

 To add a library path, click the + button.
 A popup will be displayed allowing you to browse to the location in a visual manner.

+**Important Note**: On some networks the visual browser may fail to display network devices.
+If this occurs you can still complete the dialog by typing in the path manually and clicking OK.

 ![](images/server/librarysetup4.png)